bigbass1997/ProtoPak64/README.md

 ### Description
 The ProtoPak64 is a breakout and prototyping PCB for the accessory pak port found on the bottom of N64 controllers.

-Latest gerber files can be found in `/hardware/gerbers/`.
+Latest gerber files can be found in `/hardware/fab/protopak64-2024-06-19.zip`.

 ### JLCPCB Ordering
-Single PCB, 1.2mm thickness, HASL finish, 1oz copper weight, no flying probe test, and using a specified location for the order number.
+Single PCB, 1.2mm thickness, HASL finish (or better), 1oz copper weight, and using a specified location for the order number.
 PCB Color can be anything.
 Use default for remaining options.

 ![preview of finished product](preview1.png)
 ![preview of finished product](preview2.png)